Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnNetworkEvent(ply, event, buf)`

 ## `OnSpectating`

-### Description

-Called when a player in a session is spectating another player.
+`Called when a player in a session is spectating another player.`

 | Argument  | Type           | Description                      |
 | --------- | -------------- | -------------------------------- |